lucide-icons/lucide/docs/guide/packages/lucide-preact.md

 ## With Lucide lab or custom icons

-Lucide lab is a collection of icons that are not part of the official lucide library.
+Lucide Lab is a collection of icons that are not part of the official lucide library.
 <!-- TODO: Add link to @lucide/lab repo -->
 They can be used by using the `useIconComponent` or the `Icon` component.
-For both methods all props like regular lucide icons can be passed to adjust the icon appearance.
+For both methods, all props like regular lucide icons can be passed to adjust the icon appearance.

-## Using `useIconComponent`
+### Using `useIconComponent`

 This creates multiple icons based on the iconNodes passed in an object and returns an object with components that can be used as Lucide components.